IvanFernandezGracia/Digital-Life-Journal-/README.md

 # JournalApp

-Una aplicación para llevar mi diario hecha con React y Redux.
+An application to keep my diary made with React and Redux.